observablehq/plot/DEVELOPMENT.md

 }
 ```

-When this test is run, its output is compared against the SVG snapshot saved in
+When a snapshot test is run, its output is compared against the SVG snapshot
-the `test/output` folder.
-This makes it easier to see the effect of code changes
+saved in the `test/output` folder.
+This makes it easier to see the effect of
-and to catch unintended changes.
+code changes and to catch unintended changes.

 (Snapshot tests must have deterministic, reproducible behavior; they should not
 depend on live data, external servers, the current time, the weather, etc. To